 Identifying the Schemas that Validate an EDS

 This EDS consists of an outer element named <DataSheet>, which contains references to the schemas that validate its syntax.
-Each schema defines an xml name space, which consists of a set of names defined by the schema.
+Only a reference to the SOIS EDS schema is needed.
 This is a standard facility of xml, not specific to EDS’s.
-This section is a short review of the usage of xml name spaces in an EDS.

-All but one of the xmlns attributes are followed immediately by a colon and a short string that functions as a namespace qualifier; this usage of the xmlns attribute implies that the namespace qualifier will appear as a prefix to the names of elements defined in those schemas.
-For example, the attribute “xmlns:xi” identifies the XInclude schema provided by www.w3.org.
-In the body of the EDS, an <xi:include> element appears.
-The “xi:” prefix indicates that the “include” element is defined by the XInclude schema.

-The locally important schema is the SOIS EDS schema, named by the xmlns attribute that is not followed by a colon; this usage of the xmlns attribute makes it possible to write element names in the EDS without a namespace qualifier.
-In other words, the SOIS EDS schema provides the default name space for the EDS.
-As an example, the <Device> element is defined in the SOIS EDS schema, and so it can appear in this EDS as <Device…>.
+The SOIS EDS schema provides the default name space for the EDS, so the element and attribute names can be written without xml namespace qualifiers.

-Including Reusable EDS Content
+Reusable EDS Content

 There are many definitions of data types and interfaces that appear in multiple EDS’s.
-To avoid repeating those definitions, the XInclude facility makes it possible to refer to them without copying them from the external file where they reside.
+To avoid repeating those definitions, the EDS namespace concept makes it possible to refer to them without copying them from the external file where they reside.
+References to EDS namespaces may appear in an EDS.
+To resolve those references, it is necessary that the toolchain software have a copy of an EDS containing the referenced EDS namespace.

-The EDS in Figure 17 includes an EDS named “foundation.eds.xml” by means of the “href” attribute of the <xi:include> element.
-A summary of the included EDS appears in Figure 18.
+The EDS in Figure 5-1 contains references to an EDS namespace “foundation”, as can be seen in Figure 5-5.
+The file named “foundation.eds.xml” defines the content of that namespace, and an EDS like it is available with the EDS schema at the SANA website.
+A summary of the referenced EDS appears in Figure 5-2.

+The foundation EDS is used in this document as an example.
+A non-normative larger EDS that provides better coverage of types that may be useful will be distributed with the standard SEDS schema.